1

 Provider Communication Toolkit

-We have developed a communication toolkit to assist providers in sharing information about the TTA program among your networks to help expand awareness and utilization of the program’s resources.
+We have developed a communication toolkit in English and Spanish to assist providers in sharing information about the TTA program among your networks to help expand awareness and utilization of the program’s resources.
 The toolkit includes content and graphics for you to simply copy and paste into your communication channels including social media, e-newsletters, presentations, and more!

 Access the toolkit